Skip to content

 DEHormonersatztherapie (HRT, menopausal)

-Menopausal HRT replaces estrogen, typically combined with a progestogen in women with a uterus, to relieve vasomotor symptoms, protect bone, and treat genitourinary symptoms.
-Per WHI re-analyses and the timing hypothesis, the benefit-risk profile is more favorable when initiated within roughly ten years of menopause or before age 60.
-VTE risk is greater with oral estrogen than with transdermal preparations, and breast cancer risk is greater with combined estrogen+progestogen than estrogen-alone, rising with duration.
-It is symptom- and risk-directed therapy, not a proven life-extension intervention.
+Menopausal HRT replaces estrogen, usually combined with a progestogen if you have a uterus.
+It relieves hot flushes and other vasomotor symptoms, protects your bones, and treats genitourinary symptoms.
+Per the WHI re-analyses and the 'timing hypothesis', the benefit-risk balance is better if you start it within roughly ten years of menopause, or before age 60.
+The risk of blood clots (VTE) is higher with oral estrogen than with transdermal (skin) forms.
+And the breast-cancer risk is higher with combined estrogen-plus-progestogen than with estrogen alone, rising with longer use.
+HRT is symptom- and risk-directed therapy.
+It is not a proven life-extension treatment.

 Sources